lorinachey/AI-ML-Practice/Vision-Language/rl-vla-robotics-README.md

 Modern deep RL algorithms leverage neural networks to approximate these functions in high-dimensional spaces. **Proximal Policy Optimization (PPO)** [2] is an on-policy algorithm that uses neural networks to represent both the policy $\pi_\theta(a|s)$ and value function $V_\phi(s)$, updating them through clipped policy gradients to ensure stable learning. **Soft Actor-Critic (SAC)** [1] is an off-policy actor-critic method that simultaneously learns a policy $\pi_\theta$ and Q-function $Q_\phi$ while maximizing both expected return and entropy. **Group Relative Policy Optimization (GRPO)** [3] is a policy gradient method that leverages group-based relative comparisons to improve learning efficiency and has been used for fine-tuning large pretrained models.
 These are just a few examples of RL algorithms.
 There are many more!

 Many of these RL algorithms have been successfully applied to robotic control because they can learn directly from high-dimensional inputs (like images) and handle continuous action spaces.
-However, RL can still suffer from sample inefficiency, reward engineering challenges, and limited generalization to novel tasks or domains—challenges.
+However, RL can still suffer from sample inefficiency, reward engineering challenges, and limited generalization to novel tasks or new domains.
 It's possible that VLA models may help address these issues.

 ### 2.2 Vision-Language-Action Models